Ahmed336-cell/100-day-challenge/README.md

 start learning SQL

 ## Day 63
-edit way of uploading image in Wedding app flutter
+edit the way of uploading images in the Wedding app Flutter

 ## Day 64
-setup SQL in my pc and start with first code
+setup SQL in my PC and start with the first code

 ## Day 65
 learn how to create table and database SQL